SELLER CENTRAL INTEGRATIONS

 Internal APIs and warehouses

-seller central data layer for AI agents
+seller central data access for AI agents

 Use the REST API or MCP tools when an internal system needs queryable seller records instead of manual CSV exports and report queues.